MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-httpssvc.md

 Some important optimizations are discussed in {{optimizations}}
 to avoid additional latency in comparison to ordinary AAAA/A lookups.

+## Handling resolution failures

+If an SVCB query results in a SERVFAIL error, transport error, or timeout, and DNS exchanges between the client and the recursive resolver are cryptographically protected (e.g. using TLS {{!RFC7858}} or HTTPS
+{{!RFC8484}}), the client MUST NOT fall back to non-SVCB connection establishment.
+This ensures that an active attacker cannot mount a downgrade attack by denying the user access to the SVCB information.

+A SERVFAIL error can occur if the domain is DNSSEC-signed, the recursive resolver is DNSSEC-validating, and the attacker is between the recursive resolver and the authoritative DNS server.
+A transport error or timeout can occur if an active attacker between the client and the recursive resolver is selectively dropping SVCB queries or responses, based on their size or other observable patterns.

+Similarly, if the client enforces DNSSEC validation on A/AAAA responses, it MUST NOT fall back to non-SVCB connection establishment if the SVCB response fails to validate.

 ## Clients using a Proxy

 Clients using a domain-oriented transport proxy like HTTP CONNECT